 The field has made substantial progress since Young's foundational conceptualisation of internet addiction, yet important challenges remain.
 The translation of research evidence into clinical training, service development, and public health policy requires continued investment and cross-disciplinary collaboration.
 The rapid evolution of gaming technology, platforms, and cultures demands that clinical and research knowledge keeps pace with a rapidly changing digital landscape.
 Priorities for the next decade of research include large-scale longitudinal epidemiological studies using standardised ICD-11 criteria, adequately powered randomised trials of pharmacological treatments, the adaptation and validation of evidence-based psychological treatments for diverse cultural and clinical contexts, and the investigation of prevention strategies amenable to public health scale delivery.

+(Recommendations of the paper should be provided)

 11. Limitations

 This review is subject to several important limitations that should inform interpretation of its conclusions.
 As a narrative rather than systematic review, it is potentially susceptible to selection bias in the literature included, as the identification and weighting of studies was guided by the authors' expertise and judgement rather than pre-specified, reproducible systematic procedures.
 Studies reaching conclusions contrary to the dominant themes of the field may be underrepresented in the synthesis.
 The restriction to English-language literature may have resulted in the exclusion of relevant studies published in other languages, particularly given the high volume of clinically important gaming disorder research originating in East Asian countries, where non-English publication in national-language journals is common.